 - Set up value-based bidding and performance monitoring.

-If you want to maximize the success of your Google Ads, I can help you move from “doing search” to running modern search that scales profitably.
-Get in touch and I’ll draft a tailored action plan that drives real results.
+If you want to maximize the success of your Google Ads, I can help you move from "running ads" to implementing modern paid search best practices that scale profitably.
+Get in touch and I'll draft a tailored action plan that drives real results.